lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ### Hibernation modus aka deep sleep

 In most setups, simply closing the lid will probably trigger deep sleep.
-If you are using a systemd-based distro (most of which are), you can verify if it works on the command line:
+If you are using a systemd-based distro, you can verify if it works on the command line:
 ```
 $ systemctl suspend -i
 ```